Generalizable Humanoid Manipulation with 3D Diffusion Policies: Experiments and Analysis

 Additionally, Figure~\ref{fig:training time} presents the training time for iDP3, demonstrating a significant reduction compared to Diffusion Policy.
 This efficiency is maintained even when the number of point clouds increases to several times that of DP3~\cite{Ze2024DP3}.

-\section{Capabilities}
+\subsection{Capabilities}

-In this section, we show more capabilities of iDP3 on humanoid robots.
+In this section, we show more generalization capabilities of our system on humanoid robots.
 We also conduct more comparisons between iDP3 and DP (\ding{86}R3M) (abbreviated as DP in this section) and show that iDP3 is more applicable in the challenging and complex real world.
 Results are given in Table~\ref{table: capability}.

-\textbf{Tasks.} We select three tasks, \textbf{Pick\&Place}, \textbf{Pour}, and \textbf{Wipe}, to demonstrate the capabilities of our system.
+\textbf{Tasks.} We select three tasks, \textit{Pick\&Place}, \textit{Pour}, and \textit{Wipe}, to demonstrate the capabilities of our system.
 We ensure that these tasks are common in daily life and could be useful for humans.
 For instance, Pour is frequently performed in restaurants, and Wipe in cleaning tables in households.

-\textbf{Data.} We collect 10 demonstrations for each task.
-For Pick\&Place task, each demonstration contains 10 trajectories of pick\&place.
-In each demonstration, the object poses are randomized, limited in a region of 10cm$\times$10cm.
-We do not collect data in a larger region, since we find that a larger task region simply requires more data~\cite{zhao2024aloha}.
-Besides, collecting large-scale data is not feasible due to the usage of AVP.
+\textbf{Data.} For each task, we collect 10 demonstrations$\times$10 rollouts, totalling 300 episodes for all tasks.
+For Pick\&Place and Pour, the object poses are randomized in a region of 10cm$\times$10cm.

 \textbf{Effectiveness.} As shown in Table~\ref{table: capability}, both iDP3 and DP achieve high success rates in the training environment with the training objects.

 \textbf{Property 1: View Invariance.} Our egocentric 3D representations demonstrate impressive view invariance.
 As shown in Figure~\ref{fig:view invariance}, iDP3 consistently grasps objects even under large view changes, while DP struggles to grasp even the training objects.
 DP shows occasional success only with minor view changes.
 Notably, unlike recent works \cite{tian2024view,yang2024equibot,wang2024equivariant}, we did not incorporate specific designs for equivariance or invariance.